Rau

 Rau is a suburb of Indore city and a nagar panchayat in Indore district in the Indian state of Madhya Pradesh.
 It is a part of the Indore Metropolitan Region.

 Location

-Rau is situated on NH52 earlier NH3, Mumbai Agra Road (popularly known as A.B.
+Rau is situated on NH52 (earlier NH3), Mumbai Agra Road (popularly known as A.B.
 Road) between Mhow & Rajendra Nagar, Indore area of Indore city near Rangwasa village.

 Outlook

-The road connecting Pithampur (An industrial area of Indore region) to Indore Central branches out from Rau, towards Pithampur from NH3.
+The road connecting Pithampur, an industrial area of Indore region) to Indore Central, branches out from Rau, towards Pithampur from NH3.

 Geography

 Rau is situated at an altitude of about 530 meters above Mean Sea Level.
-The climate is subtropical, which is typical in this part of country.
+The climate is subtropical, which is typical in this part of the country.
 Summers are hot and dry followed by monsoon months, with approximately 32–35 inches of rainfall followed by mild winters in the months of December and January.

 Summer daytime temperature can reach 45 °C with 20–25% humidity.
 Winter night temperature can fall to 5–6 °C with 20–25% humidity.
 Annual rainfall is about 32–35 inches (800 mm).